monashcoding/interview-questions/src/questions/behavioural.md

 - Talk about a challenge you overcame, and what you learned

 ## Adaptability
-- Tell me about a time you had to learn a new task at work.
+- Tell me about a time you had to learn a new task or tool at work.

 ## Feedback
 - How do you handle criticism with your work?